druid-io/druid-io.github.io/_posts/2014-03-15-benchmarking-druid.md

 rows/second for aggregate `select sum(float)` queries.

-Since Druid uses column-oriented storage, it performs better on queries using fewer colums, and as more columns become part of the query it is expected to lose some of its advantage compared to row-oriented storage engines.
+Since Druid uses column-oriented storage, it performs better on queries using fewer columns, and as more columns become part of the query it is expected to lose some of its advantage compared to row-oriented storage engines.

 ```